oxygensend/bitcoin_tracker/README.md

-To run this script automatically with system booting follow this code:
+To run this script automatically with system booting on Ubuntu follow this steps:

 1.Create a new file in systemd directory with .service suffix `vim /etc/systemd/system/btc_tracker.service`